--Windmill can be used to created an interesting backsplash but also works great when used as a border pattern.
+-The windmill tile pattern can be used to created an interesting backsplash but also works great when used as a border pattern.

 -For this pattern to look proportionate it is imperative to use the correct ratios.
 For the rectangular tile this ratio 2:1.
 So if the length of the rectangular tile is 8 inches the width should be 4 inches.
 The size of the square tile is also determined from this and should be the same size as the width of the rectangle, so in this case it would be a 4 inch by 4 inch square.

-The Versailles/French/Modular Tile Pattern
+The Versailles Tile Pattern

 Tile Home Guide Secret Tips:

 -This is another pattern which is probably better left to the pros for installation.
 But if you do decide to take on a project using this pattern make sure you start with a dry layout (as you always should) and begin tiling from the center of the space and work your way out.
-You therefore must place the first few tiles very carefully because they will determine the placement of all of the other tiles.
+You therefore must lay down the first few tiles very carefully because they will determine the placement of all of the other tiles.

 -The best way to purchase tiles for this pattern is in kits or bundles which have the correct ratio of tile to cover: 8, 16, or 44 square feet.
-And while you may end up with a few extra tiles, you’re always better off with some to spare in case of breakage or damage.
+And while you may end up with a few extra tiles, you’re always better off with some to spare in case of breakage or damage anyway.

-The Pinwheel/Hopscotch Tile Pattern
+The Pinwheel Tile Pattern